yussypu/database/DECISIONS.md

 **Consequences:**
 - Simpler runtime
-- Lose async fn ergonomics — fine, we weren't using them
+- Lose async fn ergonomics.
+Fine, we were not using them.
 - Phase 5 (simulation harness) will model concurrency via the driver explicitly interleaving sync operations from a deterministic schedule, not via task interleaving
 - spawn is unimplemented!() until something actually needs it

 ---

-## ADR-007: LookupResult Enum for Tombstone-Aware Lookups
+## ADR-007: LookupResult Enum for Tombstone Aware Lookups

 **Date:** 2026-05-21